jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 have their own configuration systems.

 As a JupyterHub administrator, you will typically want to install and configure environments for all JupyterHub users.
-For example, you wish for each student in a class to have the same user environment configuration.
+For example, let's say you wish for each student in a class to have the same user environment configuration.

 Jupyter and IPython support **"system-wide"** locations for configuration, which is the logical place to put global configuration that you want to affect all users.
-It's generally more efficient to configure user environments "system-wide", and it's a good idea to avoid creating files in users' home directories.
+It's generally more efficient to configure user environments "system-wide", and it's a good practice to avoid creating files in the users' home directories.

 The typical locations for these config files are: